Geometry of the minimal spanning tree in the heavy-tailed regime: new universality classes: Definitions and preliminary results

 for any path $(x_0',\hdots,x_m')$ with $\{x_j',x_{j+1}'\}\in E$ and $x_0=x_0'$ and $x_n=x_m'$.
 In words, the maximum edge weight in the path in the MST connecting two given vertices is smallest among all paths in $G$ connecting those two vertices.

 Moreover, $T$ is the only spanning tree of $G$ with the above property. \end{lemma} The above lemma is just a restatement of \cite[Lemma 2]{kesten-lee}; see also \cite[Proposition 2.1]{alexander-forest}.
-We record the following useful observations: \begin{obs} Using Lemma \ref{lem:mst-minimax-criterion}, we see that the MST can be constructed just from the ranks of the different edge weights.
-Thus the law of the MST constructed using exchangeable edge weights that are almost surely pairwise distinct does not depend on the distribution of the weights.
-This fact is not needed in the sequel, but it shows that the laws of $\mvM^n$ and $\tbar\mvM^n$ will remain unchanged if we used a set of exchangeable pairwise distinct edge weights instead of $\mvU$ as in Definition \ref{def:mst}. \end{obs} \begin{obs} Let $H=(V, E, b)$ be a connected and labeled graph with pairwise distinct edge weights.
+We record the following useful observations that follow directly from Lemma~\ref{lem:mst-minimax-criterion}: \begin{obs} The MST can be constructed just from the ranks of the different edge weights.
+This fact is not needed in the sequel, but it shows that the laws of $\mvM^n$ and $\tbar\mvM^n$ will remain unchanged if we used a set of exchangeable and pairwise distinct edge weights instead of $\mvU$ as in Definition~\ref{def:mst}. \end{obs} \begin{obs} Let $H=(V, E, b)$ be a connected and labeled graph with pairwise distinct edge weights.
 Let $u\in[0,\infty)$ and $\cC$ be a component of the graph $G^{u}=(V, E^u)$, where $E^u\subseteq E$ contains only those edges $e$ for which $b(e)\leq u$.
 Then the restriction of the MST of $(V, E, b)$ to $\cC$ is the MST of $\big(V(\cC), E(\cC), b|_{E(\cC)}\big)$.
-This can be argued as follows: If $v,v'\in\cC$, then there exists a path in $H$ connecting $v$ and $v'$ such that all edge weights along this path is at most $u$.
-By Lemma \ref{lem:mst-minimax-criterion}, it follows that all edge weights in the path in the MST of $(V, E, b)$ connecting $v$ and $v'$ is also smaller than $u$, and hence this path is completely contained in $\cC$.
-Thus the restriction of the MST of $(V, E, b)$ to $\cC$ is a spanning tree of $\cC$.
-Since the restriction of the MST of $(V, E, b)$ to $\cC$ also satisfies the minimax path property, it is the MST of $\cC$ (constructed using the restriction of the weight function $b(\cdot)$ to the edges of $\cC$).
 This fact is extremely useful as it can be used to connect the structure of the MST to the geometry of components of the graph under percolation. \end{obs}